 At Greenhorn Ranch, we work to customize the getaway you want.
-Horseback riding adventures take center stage at the ranch.
+Horseback riding adventures take center stage at our Northern California dude ranch.
 Rodeo games, pony rides and miles of trail await.
 We want to bolster your bravery beyond horseback, too.
 Eager to learn to mountain bike?
 We know just the trail.
 Fish early and golf late?
 Our rivers await.
 We will help you find what you’re looking for in the Lost Sierra.
 Here are 7 outdoor activities you can expect to experience during your stay at Greenhorn Ranch in Quincy, California.

 Our team of expert wranglers is well-versed in getting Greenhorns of every kind in the arena.
 We provide horseback riding lessons for all ages, daily trail rides for the whole family, skills development, and more.
 Guests can also participate in weekly rodeo games on horseback or just sit back and enjoy the show.
 Our stock of more than 60 horses know and love our endless trails and vistas.

 Our two ponds are well stocked with fish for Greenhorns.
 We provide traditional poles, for all ages to cast out.
 For the fly fisher who wants to improve we offer specific weekend clinics from world renown guides.
 There is nothing like watching someone catch a fish for the first time.

 Roasting Marshmallows around a campfire is a favorite family pastime at the ranch but we want to teach you some new traditions.
 Bullfrog races, rodeo games, stargazing, chuckwagon cookouts, line dancing, fishing derbies, and water balloon fights are just a few of the events you can expect during your stay.
 Seasonal activities might include snowshoe tours or Fall foliage hikes.
 Self-guided nature walks with our library of field guides and whiskey tasting at the lodge are always on rotation.